 Regardless of which side you choose (please for the love of God, don’t go down the cheap accommodation route), you will face problems, it’s inevitable.
 Here’s what you can expect:

-- When your business reaches a certain size, you will face staff turnover issues.
+- When your business reaches a particular stage, you will face staff turnover issues.

-- You will face seasonal business profitabilities, so cashflow management is absolutely crucial.
+- You will face seasonal business profitabilities, so cashflow management is crucial.